shayan-azizi/TV-Show-Downloader/README.md

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Python](https://python.org/downloads)  installed on your computer.
-From your command line:
+Then add your download path in `config.json`. after that run this commands from your command line:

 ```bash
 # Clone this repository